imBAOSS/interactive-resume/docs/progress-log.md

 At the present moment, Joel Besada's plugin seems to be the most straight forward, so in the interest of time, I'll give that a go first.

 Also, in my scrolling research, I may have found a good plugin for animating based on scroll position: (http://scrollmagic.io/)

+Result of scrollpath:
+![ScrollPath][scrollpath]

+### Day 2

+Next step is to determine how I can record the scroll position everytime I scroll so that at any point, I can specify an animation to take place.
+As soon as I can confirm this, I'll start implementing a first "panel" of the story.
+A couple jQuery methods I'm looking into include `.offSet()`, `.scroll()` and `.scrollTop()`

+[scrollpath]: ./images/scroll-path.gif